adrianth/culteve/en/music/anda-si-stefan.md

             <p style="text-align: justify">
             <strong>Anda & Stefan Cristoltean</strong> initiated a folk group starting 2016, after they had been part of Vox-Maris rock and folk band until 2015.
-             Anda & Stefan are members of many cultural manifestations of Romanian folk music and poetry in Chicago area.
-In March 2018 they were invited to Art & Culture's cultural event, along with other artists, in supporting SPOC's noble cause of helping the children in need.
-Sharing the same goals of passing on to the young generations values, culture and traditions, Art & Culture Committee has an excellent collaboration with Anda & Stefan in supporting Romanian artistic and cultural manifestations within Chicago area communities.
+             Anda & Stefan are involved in many Romanian folk music and poetry events organised in Chicago area.
+In March and November 2018 they were invited to SPOC's cultural event along with other local artists, in supporting the noble cause of raising funds to help children in need.
+Along with sustaining SPOC's noble cause, Art and Culture chapter and its guests have the common goal of passing on to the young generations values, culture and traditions.
              </p>
         </div>
     </div>